 When I visited my first gay bar in Japan, the bartender told me all about meeting guys on the app “Jack’d”.
 I had had no experience with those types of apps, but I had gotten wind of Grindr while I lived in America, so I had a general concept of how they worked.
 Due to the negative public opinion and my lack of knowledge, I had doubts about safety and the intentions of its users.
 Therefore, I decided that apps were not for me.
 What I didn’t realize at the time was that in Japan, the apps don’t carry the same stigma that they do in the west, and they are seen as a legitimate way to find friends as well as potential romantic interests.
 Several months later, I decided I had nothing to lose and downloaded Jack’d, in turn putting the gay world into the palm of my hand.

 In Japan, I think that gay SNS apps are considered just that…a social network.
 Therefore, it first and foremost functions like a “gay Facebook” of sorts.
 Those who are serious about making contacts are the ones with fully fleshed out profiles and clear pictures of themselves enjoying everyday activities.
-Of course, there are also plenty of headless torsos, mirror selfies in underwear, and offers to unlock private pictures, insinuating that yes, Japanese men also use it for quick hookups.
+Of course, there are also plenty of headless torsos, mirror selfies in underwear, and offers to unlock private photos, insinuating that yes, some Japanese men also use it for quick hookups.

 Now, let’s see how the Japanese language works into this.
-Once again, if you speak it on a high level, you’re pretty much golden, but you may need to familiarize yourself with gay lingo and symbolism the textbooks don’t quite cover.
+Once again, if you speak it on a high level, you’re pretty much golden, but you may need to familiarize yourself with gay lingo and symbolism the textbooks don’t cover.
 When I first logged in, I saw many profiles with the kanji for convex「凸」and concave「凹」, and upon closer reading deduced that these kanji were meant to convey their preferred sexual position.
 (Note: Versatile is expressed as 凸凹)

 For those with little Japanese ability, one good point is that Japanese men who are comfortable speaking English tend to either write a part (or all) of their profile in English, express their desire to meet foreigners in English, or at the minimum, include the phrase “English ok” in their profile.
 Some English speakers may also take the first step and contact you.